judebantony/cicd-github-action-example/README.md

 ![jfrogimage](./doc/jfrogimage.png)

 ### 20) GitHub Package - Build Docker Image and Publish ###

+[Github Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages) is a software package hosting service that allows you to host your software packages privately or publicly and use packages as dependencies in your projects.

 Upload the Container Image to [Github Package](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).

 ```yaml